SivaaB/gdsc_council_application/docs/index.md

 Welcome Team,

-"Events" has the workshop documentation.
+1. "Events" has the workshop documentation.
-"Competitons" has the idea proposal.
+2. "Competitions" has the idea proposal.

-Thank you for taking your time to review this, I appreciate it. :)
+Thank you for taking the time to review this, I appreciate it. :)

 Best Regards,
 Sivaa B 👨🏽‍💻